-Inspirational motivation: A leader that remains inspirational and motivating, in order to lift their team’s spirit and challenge their co-workers.
+- Inspirational motivation: A leader that remains inspirational and motivating, to lift their team’s spirit and challenge their co-workers.

-Individualised consideration: Leaders engage in a role of teaching and coaching, whilst paying special attention to each individual follower’s wants and needs.
+- Individualised consideration: Leaders engage in a role of teaching and coaching, whilst paying special attention to each follower’s wants and needs.

 2.3 Authentic Leadership

-Authentic leaders develops the perspective that in order to truly impact and be of benefit for individuals, corporations, nations and societies, authentic leaders must possess inner characteristics beyond transformative and charismatic leadership (Copeland, 2014)
+Authentic leaders develop the perspective that to truly impact and be of benefit for individuals, corporations, nations and societies, authentic leaders must possess inner characteristics beyond transformative and charismatic leadership (Copeland, 2014)

 2.3.1 The four key characteristics of an Authentic Leader:

-Internalised Moral Perspective: A leader that is guided by values and moral standards who stands against group’s social pressure (Fred Walumbwa, 2008)
+- Internalised Moral Perspective: A leader that is guided by values and moral standards who stands against a group’s social pressure (Fred Walumbwa, 2008)

-Now that we have defined the leadership styles, we will define the characteristics of digitialisation that have an effect on the fore-mentioned leadership styles.
+Now that we have defined the leadership styles, we will define the characteristics of digitalisation that affect the fore-mentioned leadership styles.

-Increased transparency and complexity: As organisations become more complex, further transparency is needed in order to manage organisational transformation (Kakabadse, 2011); (Rogers, 2016)
+- Increased transparency and complexity: As organisations become more complex, further transparency is needed to manage organisational transformation (Kakabadse, 2011); (Rogers, 2016)

-Hierarchy removal and dissolvement of personal barriers: George Westerman, MIT research scientist, introduces the notion of “reverse-mentoring programs” (Westerman, 2014).
-This enables top management and senior executives to learn from the younger generation, by diverging from formal and professional barriers as well corporate positions in the company.
+- Hierarchy removal and dissolving of personal barriers: George Westerman, an MIT research scientist, introduces the notion of “reverse-mentoring programs” (Westerman, 2014).
+This enables top management and senior executives to learn from the younger generation, by diverging from formal and professional barriers as well as corporate positions in the company.

-Humanising effect: According to David Rogers, expert in digital strategy, digitialisation enables humans to easier interact, communicate and interlink through virtual platforms.
+- Humanising effect: According to David Rogers, an expert in digital strategy, digitalisation enables humans to easier interact, communicate and interlink through virtual platforms.